-Additionally, sector ETFs offer convenient ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Investor-friendly, sector ETFs provide many options to gain low risk and diversified exposure to a broad group of companies in particular sectors.
 Materials - Broad is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 14, placing it in bottom 13%.
+It is currently ranked 16, placing it in bottom 0%.

 MSCI USA IMI Materials Index represents the performance of the materials sector in the U.S. equity market.